Mohd Noh Dalimin

-Mohd Noh Dalimin, BSc (Gadjah Mada University) is a Professor of Physics (Energy and Materials).
+Mohd Noh Dalimin is a Malay academic.
 He is the second Vice-Chancellor of Universiti Tun Hussein Onn Malaysia (UTHM), from October, 2008 until October 2016 replacing Ismail Hj.
 Bakar.
 Prior to that, he was the Vice-Chancellor of University Malaysia Sabah (UMS) between 2005 and 2008, and a Deputy Vice-Chancellor between 1998 and 2005, in the same university.

 Mohd Noh is married to Maryati Mohamed, an entomologist, and they have seven children.

 Career

 Mohd Noh started his career as a lecturer in Physics in Universiti Kebangsaan Malaysia in 1981 after completing his studies in Imperial College, London.
 In 1992, he was appointed as Deputy Dean, Faculty of Science and Natural Resources of the same university, before joining as Foundation Dean and Professor of Physics, School of Science and Technology, Universiti Malaysia Sabah, in 1995.